 Jerry Wemple (MFA '96) is a Professor of English at Bloomsburg University of Pennsylvania.
 He is the author of three full-length poetry collections and two chapbooks.
 His poetry and creative nonfiction appear in numerous journals and anthologies.
 Among his awards at a Fellowship in Literature from the Naomi Long Madgett Poetry Award, Pennsylvania Council on the Arts, the Word Journal Chapbook Prize, and the Jack and Helen Evans Endowed Faculty Fellowship.
 He was a poet-in-residence at the Chincoteague Bay Field Station and received a fellowship for the Vermont Studio Center.
 He is also twice recipient of the Dean's Salute to Excellence for his teaching and creative activities.

-Elan Barnehama’s (MFA '95) first novel, Finding Bluefield, a road trip through the 1960s, explores what happens when society’s invisible become visible.
-His writing has appeared in Boston Accent, Jewish Fiction, Route 9, Drunk Monkeys, Running Wild Press Short Story Anthology, Writer’s Digest, HuffPost, the New York Journal of Books, public radio, and elsewhere.
-He was a Writer-In-Residence at Wildacres Retreat, NC, Fairhope Center For the Writing Arts, AL and a presenter at the Boston Book Festival.
-At different times, Elan has taught writing online and in-person, was the fiction editor at Forth Magazine, worked with at-risk youth, was a ghostwriter for a university president, coached high school varsity baseball, had a gig as a radio news guy, and did a mediocre job as a short-order cook.
-While he currently lives in Boston, Elan am a New Yorker by default.
-A tortured Mets fan by geography.
+Elan Barnehama’s (MFA '95) second novel, Escape Route (Running Wild 2021) is set in the summer of '69, a year littered with hope and upheaval around the globe.
+His first novel, Finding Bluefield (2012), chronicles the lives of Nicky and Barbara as they seek love and family during a time when relationships like theirs were mostly hidden and often dangerous.
+Elan's work has appeared in Drunk Monkeys, Rough Cut Press, Boston Accent, Jewish Fiction, Running Wild Press Short Story Anthology, HuffPost, the New York Journal of Books, public radio, and elsewhere.
+At different times Elan has taught writing online and in-person, was the fiction editor at Forth Magazine LA, worked with at-risk youth, was a ghostwriter for a university president, coached high school varsity baseball, had a gig as a radio news guy, and did a mediocre job as a short-order cook.
+He's a New Yorker by geography.
+A Mets fan by default.

 Eric Lorberer (MFA '91) is the executive director of Rain Taxi, a nonprofit literary organization based in Minneapolis, MN.
 See what they're up to at raintaxi.org.

-Diane Wald (MFA '78) has published more than 250 poems in literary magazines since 1966.
-She was the recipient of a two-year fellowship in poetry from the Fine Arts Work Center in Provincetown and has been awarded the Grolier Poetry Prize, The Denny Award, The Open Voice Award, and the Anne Halley Award.
-She also received a state grant from the Artists Foundation (Massachusetts Council on the Arts) and was Poet-of-the-Year for Massachusetts, New England Association of Teachers of English in 1992.
-She has published four print chapbooks (Target of Roses from Grande Ronde Press, My Hat That Was Dreaming from White Fields Press, Double Mirror from Runaway Spoon Press, and Faustinetta, Gegenschein, Trapunto from Cervena Barva Press) and won the Green Lake Chapbook Award from Owl Creek Press.
-An electronic chapbook (Improvisations on Titles of Works by Jean Dubuffet) appears on the Mudlark website.
+Diane Wald’s (MFA '78) novel Gillyflower was published in April 2019 by She Writes Press and won first place in the novella category from the Next Generation Indie Book Awards, first place in the novella category from American Book Fest, first place in Fiction: Novella from International Book Awards, and a bronze medal from Reader’s Favorite.
+You can read more about Gillyflower at www.gillyflowernovel.com.
+Diane has also published more than 250 poems in literary magazines.
+She the recipient of a two-year fellowship in poetry from the Fine Arts Work Center in Provincetown and has been awarded the Grolier Poetry Prize, The Denny Award, The Open Voice Award, and the Anne Halley Award.
+She also received a state grant from the Massachusetts Council on the Arts.
+She has published four print chapbooks and won the Green Lake Chapbook Award.
+An electronic chapbook appears on the Mudlark website.
 Her book Lucid Suitcase was published by Red Hen Press in 1999 and her second book, The Yellow Hotel, was published by Verse Press in the fall of 2002.
 Wonderbender, her third poetry collection, was published by 1913 Press in 2011.
-Her novel Gillyflower was published in April 2019 by She Writes Press.
-Gillyflower won first place in the novella category from the Next Generation Indie Book Awards, first place in the novella category from American Book Fest, and a bronze medal from Reader’s Favorite.
-A second novel, My Famous Brain, will be published in the fall of 2021.
+A fourth poetry collection, The Warhol Pillows, was published in 2021 by Finishing Line Press.
+My Famous Brain, her second novel with She Writes Press, was published in October 2021, and has won first place in Visionary Fiction from the New York City Big Books Awards, and first place in Visionary Fiction, New Adult Fiction, and Speculative Fiction from the Firebird Book Awards.
+You can read more about My Famous Brain at www.myfamousbrain.com.

 Dr. Irma McClaurin (MFA '76), Black Feminist Speaker, is a woman of many talents who believes profoundly that you must “change minds, change hearts, change behavior to achieve transformation.”
 She is an activist bio-cultural anthropologist who studies the social construction of inequality.
 McClaurin is the founder and senior consultant of Irma McClaurin Solutions (IMS), a business that is focused on leadership and organizational development; diversity and change strategies; authentic community engagement practices; and research and evaluations.
 McClaurin seeks to find immediate and sustainable solutions to emerging and urgent issues, and offers support informed by past experiences as a president of Shaw University and Chief Diversity Officer at Teach For America.
 Dubbed an “academic entrepreneur,” she has held numerous executive positions that include grant making and fundraising.
 She has a background in policy and was a senior faculty at the Federal Executive Institute (FEI) teaching leadership education to senior federal executives.
 Dr. McClaurin recently founded the “Irma McClaurin Black Feminist Archive” in 2016; it is a collaboration with the University of Massachusetts Amherst’s W.E.B.
 Du Bois Library Department of Special Collections and University Archives (SCUA) and the W.E.B.
 Du Bois Center.
 She now presents nationally on the Archive and has appeared on ABC7 “Here and Now” to talk about this legacy project.
 In 2019, the @CiteBlackWomen launched its inaugural podcast with an interview with McClaurin on the Black Feminist Archive.
 And Ms. Magazine published an interview about the Archive in 2018.